gcallah/BookReviews/fuller.md

 outlets is understandable, but a little judicious editing might have relieved some of the repetition once these essays were collected together.

+Despite this flaw, This collection of essays is an Excellent introduction to Oakeshott start for the newcomer.
+Those more familiar with MO should still find a pact with insights into the thinker that will make reading the volume worthwhile.